A post industrial series of 42 unique pieces. read more

 The process and design was refined in a period spread over three years (2014-2017).
 The shape and size of the skulls is such that one fits exactly inside a printer (it can not be made bigger), and it can be printed precisely in a single working day.
 The shape of the Skull is optimised so it takes advantage of the 3D Printing technique and avoids its shortcomings.

 The shape in this series is a constant.
 Like the cups manufactured in the industrial age... they are all the same.
-Except with 3D printing we can customise and make every object unique... the skulls all have one of a kind handmade colour patterns.
+Except with 3D printing we can customise and make every object unique... the skulls all have one of a kind colour patterns manually inserted in the 3D printing process.

 The pieces are made at a very specific point in history and can only have been made 'now'.
 It was technically not possible to make them earlier.
 In the years after this project the technology will make printing in 3D easier, but this will also change the material, visual language and style of the work.
 This makes this series a representation of the period they were made in.
 A time capsule.
 A memento mori of the early 21st century.